 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Separating ions and polar molecules using ion-exchange in a material to analyze them is a process known as ion chromatography (IC).
-This examination method combines both chromatographic and ion equilibrium theories into one technique to separate ionic species.
-This quantitative analysis is able to look at major anions such as fluoride, chloride, nitrate, nitrite, and sulfates, as well as major cations such as lithium, sodium, ammonium, potassium, calcium, and magnesium.
-It is effective for any type of charged molecule such as proteins, nucleotides, and amino acids, however, IC must be performed in an environment that is one unit away from the isoelectric point, pI, of a protein.
-All ICs consist of a stationary phase and a mobile phase referred to as either the elution or the resin.
+Furthermore, it is able to look at major anions such as fluoride, chloride, nitrate, nitrite, and sulfates, as well as major cations such as lithium, sodium, ammonium, potassium, calcium, and magnesium.
+However, this chromatography method must be performed in an environment that is one unit away from the isoelectric point (pl) of a protein.

 NASA’s Ion Chromatography Chip